Kirtee2707/Kirtee2707/README.md

-- 👋 Hi, I’m @Kirtee2707
+- 👋 Hi, I’m @Kirtee-Shukla
-- 👀 I’m interested in ...
+- 👀 I’m interested in .Data Science Projects..
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..Generative AI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .Data Science Projects..
-- 📫 How to reach me ...
+- 📫 How to reach me .via
+- gmail : kirteeshukl@gmail.com..

 <!---
 Kirtee2707/Kirtee2707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.